 - You spend anywhere from $50.00 – $300.00 hiring someone to find where your Subject works

-- You spend around $50.00 filing paperwork with the Courthouse and getting a Writ of Execution
+- You spend around $75.00 filing paperwork with the Courthouse and obtaining a Writ of Execution

 It’s absolutely CRUCIAL that your debtor has a good job.
-A job that he’s not likely to quit.
-I’m sure there’s some exceptions, but most people with menial jobs will quit after the very first garnishment – or shortly thereafter.
+A job that he or she is not likely to quit.
+I’m sure there are’s some exceptions, but most people with menial jobs will quit after the very first garnishment – or shortly thereafter.

-The below is from www.garnishmentlaws.com.
-I copied it word for word, and it does a pretty good job of explaining U.S. Wage Garnishment Laws.
+The below is from the U.S. Department of Labor.
+I copied some of it and paraphrased other parts.
+Either way, it will give you a good idea of how wage garnishments work.- and it does a pretty good job of explaining U.S. Wage Garnishment Laws.

 If your earnings are subject to wage garnishment, federal and state laws set forth specific limits as to the total amount that can be withheld for garnishment purposes.
 While there may be various wage garnishment calculators available online, the process of determining the maximum amount that can be legally garnished is fairly straightforward.